The Healthcare Law Review: Switzerland

 On 15 April 2017, the Electronic Patient File Act (EPFA)39 regulating the framework conditions for the introduction of the electronic patient file (EPF) entered into force.
 The EPF is a collection of personal documents with information about health.
 The information can be accessed at any time via a secure internet connection by both patients and healthcare professionals.
 Patients decide who can access which information and under which circumstances.40 Use of the EPF is entirely voluntary for the patients (i.e., an EPF is only established if the patient gives his or her written informed consent).41

 It was planned to introduce the EPF from 15 April 2020 onwards.
-However, due to challenging data protection and security requirements, the EPF's implementation proved to be more complex and is now expected to be introduced in autumn 2020 or spring 2021.42
+However, due to challenging data protection and security requirements, the EPF's implementation proved to be more complex and has only started to be introduced step-by-step since spring 2021.

 The licensing of healthcare providers and professionals